Catherine22/Algorithm/README.md

   > **Tips**
   > - removeDuplicates() - No need to sort your array before you remove duplicated elements.
 O(n^2) <br>
   > - removeDuplicatesAndSort1(), removeDuplicatesAndSort2() - It only takes O(n log n), but you've got to sort before removing duplicates.
 It's a little like using sort()+unique() in vector on C++. <br>
-  >  <br>
   > - Using removeDuplicatesAndSort1() or removeDuplicatesAndSort2() if you don't need to return unsorted array. <br>
   > - removeDuplicatesAndSort2() is more efficient and smarter then removeDuplicatesAndSort1() due to replacing elements instead of removing duplicates.

-  - [Sequence Searching] is used to **search a sorted array to find an element.** If an array contains an element, it'll return where the element is in the array and also return the latest position if there're duplicated elements.
+  - [Sequence Searching] is used to **search a sorted array to find an element.** If the array contains the element, it'll return where the element is in the array or the latest position if there're duplicated elements.
-  - And if the element wasn't found, this algorithm would return the index which refer to a value(array[index] < element < array[index+1]).
+  - As I was saying, if the element've never been found, this algorithm would return the index referring to a value(array[index] < element < array[index+1]).
-      - two ways to do binary searching (Usually, binSearch2() is more efficient than binSearch(), it's better)
+      - two ways to do binary searching (Usually, binSearch2() which is more efficient than binSearch() is better)
       - Fibonacci Searching

 ## List
   - [MyArrayList]
     - Base on array
   - [MyLinkedList]
-    - Base on node, a user-defined Object including a predecessor, a value, and a successor.
+    - Base on the node, a user-defined Object including a predecessor, a value, and a successor.
     - Remove duplicates

 ## Stack